pfp.png

 Undergraduate Research Experience

-1. Unifying visual social interaction understanding with Professors Weiyan Shi, Gang Hua, and Huaizu Jiang
+1. Addressing social degradation in pre-trained vision-language models with Professors Weiyan Shi, Gang Hua, and Huaizu Jiang

-• Led the project to unify different visual social interaction understanding tasks under one model that can leverage the social synergies between diverse tasks to achieve positive transfer and competitive performance overall.
+• Led a project to unify different visual social interaction understanding tasks under one model, leveraging the synergies between diverse tasks to achieve positive transfer and competitive performance overall.

-• Also revealed that popular VLMs of the same scale suffer from a degradation that impairs their social understanding and leads to negative transfer.
+• Revealed popular VLMs of the same scale suffer a degradation impairing their social understanding and leading to negative transfer, which I uncovered comes from reduced social decodability of the visual representations after VLM training.

 2. OneGaze with Joseph Gu and Huaizu Jiang